-Many businesses willing to incorporate the 3D printing technology into their workflow face the challenge of deciding whether to use 3D printing in-house or outsourcing to a specialist 3D printing service bureau.
-There is no one-size-fits-all solution for this question, but our whitepaper will offer you a complete guide of which are the main factors to consider in order to make the right decision in every case.
+Having trouble deciding between in-house 3D printing or outsourcing for your business?
+Since there’s no one-size-fits-all solution, our white paper will offer you a complete guide of the main factors to consider in order to make the right decision in every case.

-3D printing technologies are revolutionising the way things are manufactured, allowing companies to speed up their product development processes and production.
-If some business is planning to introduce FFF Printers into its workflow, it is crucial to understand the several alternatives users have when they need to print their models:
+3D printing technologies are revolutionising the way things are being manufactured, allowing companies to speed up their product development processes and production.
+If you’re planning to introduce FFF Printers into your workflow, it is crucial to understand the several available options:

-They are better for low volume production and small tests.
-They offer several types of 3D printing technologies and a wide range of materials.
+Better for low volume production and small tests, they offer several types of 3D printing technologies and a wide range of materials.

-It is the right choice when considering manufacturing less than 10 pieces per month, especially if those parts require non-standard materials or various technologies.
+This is the right choice when manufacturing less than 10 pieces per month, especially if those parts require non-standard materials or various technologies.
 In most other cases, this is by far the slowest and most expensive option.

 Professional desktop printer (in-house)

 Desktop 3D printers are excellent when parts are needed quickly at a very low cost.
-To print large batches of parts (more than 200) per week,a 3D printing farm can be a right choice, at the same cost than an industrial printer.
+To print large batches of parts (more than 200) per week, a 3D printing farm can be a right choice, at the same cost as an industrial printer.

-In addition, they offer a wide range of materials with which to print.
+Additionally, they offer a wide range of materials.

 Industrial printer (in-house)